LynchLab/MAPGD/src/mapgd_0.4/README.md

 # Basic Design
 * The user interface
   The user interacts with MAPGD through a [command line interface](https://en.wikipedia.org/wiki/Command-line_interface).
-One of the advantages of a CLI is that it allows users to easily document and automate their analysis, however a CLI often provides less contextual help to users and users may be generally unfamiliar with CLI.
-We hope to address this by enforcing rich feature documentation through the use of MAPGD's [interface](https://lynchlab.github.io/MAPGD/interface_8h_source.html), which requires us to prove short verbal descriptions of all options and formats contextual help.
+One of the advantages of a CLI is that it allows users to easily document and automate their analysis.
+Unfortunately a CLI often provides less contextual help to users and additionally many users may be unfamiliar with CLIs.
+We hope to address this by enforcing rich feature documentation through the use of MAPGD's [interface](https://lynchlab.github.io/MAPGD/interface_8h_source.html), which requires us to prove short verbal descriptions of all options and provides a contextual help command.
 MAPGD also provides documentation through man pages.

 * Data
   MAPGD can most generally be described as a program which transforms data from one representation into a different representation.
 The features of the data which the user is interested in may not be obvious in the most basic representation of the sequencing data, and the user may wish to transform the data into a representation where these features are more obvious.
 We attempt to organize data into minimal classes that associate one particular representation . . .
 This choice